Appdynamics/hornetq-monitoring-extension/README.md

 This monitoring extension captures statistics from the HornetQ server and displays them in the AppDynamics Metric Browser.

 ## Prerequisites ##
 JMX must be enabled in HornetQ Messaging server for this extension to gather metrics.
+Connect with jconsole to check if JMX is enabled.

 ## Installation ##
 1. Run "mvn clean install" and find the HornetQMonitor.zip file in the "target" folder.